ashimaryal25-ops/ask-jack/README.md

-# Jack — Makerspace AI Assistant
+# Jack: Makerspace AI Assistant

 > A RAG assistant that rewrites the student's question, retrieves from lab docs, and walks them through makerspace equipment step by step.